Did you know?

 Diet

-The diet of Leopard sharks mainly consists of small aquatic invertebrates such as clams, crabs, fish eggs, and innkeeper worms.
+The diet of Leopard sharks mainly consists of small aquatic invertebrates such as crabs, fish eggs, clam siphons, octopus, and burrowing worms.
 These sharks are opportunistic feeders, meaning they take advantage of various prey items, eating what they can find.
 Leopard sharks have been known to prey upon small fish or rays when presented with an opportunity or need.

 Reproduction

 Leopard sharks are oviviviparous, meaning their eggs do not contain a yolk sac or placenta.
 This means eggs form inside the mother, hatch inside the mother, and are released as live young into the water.
-Mother sharks give birth to a group of pups ranging from six to thirty-six young.
 This release usually occurs after ten months to a year following the inception of the embryo.

-Female leopard sharks are projected first to give birth around ten years of age.
+Females are projected first to give birth around ten years of age.
 From their initial litter, they mate and reproduce every year following.
-Researchers believe that Leopard Sharks can take roughly a decade to reach sexual maturity.
+Researchers believe that it can take roughly a decade to reach sexual maturity.
+Females give birth to 4 to 37 (average of 20) live pups, depending on the size of the female.
+After a gestation period of 10 to 12 months, the pups are born between April and July.
+Juveniles are left to fend for themselves after birth.

 Threats

-The IUCN (International Union for Conservation of Nature) lists the Leopard Shark as a species of “least concern.”
+The IUCN (International Union for Conservation of Nature) lists their conservation status as “least concern.”
 These sharks are considered at stable population numbers, but there is a concern with several factors that may have a future impact on the species’ populations.
 These factors include habitat degradation, climate change, and accidental overfishing/bycatch (the incidental catch of animals in fishing gear).

 Leopard sharks are not hunted in large numbers commercially.
 In fact, the IUCN states that recreational hunting constitutes a much greater take than commercial fisheries.
-The hunting of Leopard sharks most commonly occurs along the California coast and is mainly through recreational fishing and spearfishing.
-Leopard sharks do have a few natural predators, like larger shark species.
+Their hunting most commonly occurs along the California coast, mainly through recreational fishing and spearfishing.
+Leopard sharks do have a few natural predators, like white sharks (Carcharodon carcharias.)

-• Leopard sharks, and all other sharks, don’t have a swim bladder like most fish.
-Instead, sharks have a large oil storage in their livers to counterbalance them from sinking.
+5. Sharks don’t have a swim bladder like most fish.
+Instead, they have large amounts of oil stored in their livers to prevent them from sinking.

 FAQs on the Leopard Shark